ParasVadher/PyOptFoil/README.md

 # PyOptFoil
-Python code for the optimisation of aerofoils over multiple lift coefficient requirements
+Python code for the optimisation of aerofoils